apache/beam/learning/katas/go/Core Transforms/Map/ParDo struct/task.md

     specific language governing permissions and limitations
     under the License.
 -->
+# Using a struct as a DoFn

-In this kata, we continue the use of a DoFn struct to map a single element into multiple elements (one to many).
+In previous katas, we provided our ParDo a `func` as a DoFn.
+In this example, we will explore the use of a `struct` to in our transform.

-**Kata:** Implement a function that maps each input sentence into words tokenized by whitespace (" ").
+**Kata:** Implement a simple map function that multiplies all input elements by 5.
+Use a `struct` as your DoFn with a `ProcessElement` method.

 <div class="hint">
   Use <a href="https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#ParDo">